t0mer/certi/README.md

 - Manage your domains using REST API (swagger documentation included).

-## Components and Frameworks used in TTS-STT
+## Components and Frameworks used in Certi
 * [Loguru](https://pypi.org/project/loguru/) For logging.
 * [FastAPI](https://github.com/tiangolo/fastapi) For REST API.
 * [Apprise](https://github.com/caronc/apprise) For notifications.